 Volunteers work the Georgia coastline each summer to mark and protect new nests; this often involves placing a screen over newly-laid nests, or relocating nests that may be too close to the water or in erosion zones.

 Beach driving is allowed along the entire 17-mile beach of Cumberland Island.
 The Georgia Department of Natural Resources has issued over 350 permits to island residents and family members to drive the beach, posing a potential danger to hatchlings.

-In the waters offshore, sea turtles face even greater threats from the shrimping industry.
-Trawl nets have resulted in the deaths of thousands of sea turtles that have washed ashore on Cumberland Island.
-Although shrimp nets are equipped with so-called turtle-excluder devices (TEDs), data from turtle strandings on Cumberland Island shows that TEDs have not reduced turtle deaths; in fact, turtle strandings on Cumberland Island steadily increased since the TEDs were mandated in the early 1990s.
-Turtle strandings have declined in recent years, likely due to the economic downturn affecting the shrimping industry.
+In the waters offshore, sea turtles face severe threats from the shrimping industry.
+Shrimp trawl nets have resulted in the deaths of thousands of sea turtles that have washed ashore on Cumberland Island.
+Trawling nets are now equipped with what’s known as turtle-excluder devices (TEDs), which were designed to minimize the shrimping industry’s impact on these species.
+They do facilitate the release of smaller-sized passive turtles.